2. Submit a planning permit application

 How to submit a planning permit application

-Once you are a registered user, you can lodge a planning application online.
+- Once you are a registered user, sign in and lodge a planning permit application.
+Select your application type from the list below 'Planning permit applications'.

 Mail or in person